 Question: What is Pavel Tsatsouline spetsnaz training credibility?
 You would need to check with Russian officials to see records of his Spetnaz training.

-Question: Where can I find out more on spetsnaz kettle bell training?
-Check out The Russian Kettlebell Challenge
+Question: Where can I find out more info on Spetsnaz strength training?

 Pavels Pull up ladder